winitzki/scall/tutorial/programming_dhall.md

 Sort
 ```
+We say that `Kind → Kind → Type` is a sort.

-The symbol `Sort` is even more special: it _does not_ itself have a type.
+The symbol `Sort` is even more special: it _does not_ itself have a type in Dhall.
 Because of that, nearly any explicit usage of `Sort` will be a type error:

 ```dhall